publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schI/ptA/m__us_usc_t29_s725.md

             (B) __Separate Council__

-            In the case of a separate Council established under subsection (a)(2) of this section, the Council shall be composed of—
+            In the case of a separate Council established under subsection (a)(2), the Council shall be composed of—

                 (i) at least one representative described in subparagraph (A)(i);